-What are guitar pickups?
-In short, a guitar pickup is a transducer.
-This is a device that contains a magnet surrounded by a coil and together converts vibrational energy (from the guitar strings), into electrical energy that can be amplified into an audio signal.
+How is a guitar pickup constructed?
+A guitar pickup is constructed by a magnet surrounded by a coil and together converts vibrational energy (from the guitar strings), into electrical energy that can be amplified into an audio signal.
 In short, a guitar pickup is a transducer.

-In this article, I will discuss the fundamental knowledge how pickups affect the direct tone of your guitar.
-The information in this article will form the foundational knowledge for tampering with your guitar pickups to get that desired tone you have been searching.
+In this article, I will discuss the fundamental knowledge of how pickups affect the direct tone of your guitar.
+The information in this article will form the foundational knowledge for tampering with your guitar pickups to get that desired tone you have been searching for.

 1. What Are Guitar Pickups?